 Tree Planting in Test Valley

-In 2021, the council set out to plant almost 11,000 trees over the autumn and winter months in a bid to help tackle climate change and improve the environment.
-With the help of partners and volunteers, over the 2021/22 planting season we managed to plant a total of 19,325 trees across the borough.
+In 2021, the council set out to plant 30,000 trees over three years in a bid to help tackle climate change and improve the environment.
+With the help of partners and volunteers, over the 2021/22 and 2022/23 planting seasons, so far we have managed to plant a total of over 22,800 trees across the borough.

 The planting consisted of young trees or ‘whips’ and standard trees in a range of species, from hazel, hawthorn, blackthorn and field maple to beech, alder, oak and lime.